How to Hire Independent Contractors Worldwide: The Complete Guide

 - Public holidays.
 Independent contractors are not entitled to statutory holiday pay.
 Still, local holidays must be considered if the independent contractor agreement states, for instance, that the services will be delivered within X working days.

 - Personal time off (PTO).
 In most countries, independent contractors are not eligible for PTO.
 But there are some exceptions.
 In Spain, for example, an independent contractor who devotes 75% of his working hours to one client is entitled to 18 days of annual leave.

 - Minimum wage.
 Independent contractors are not subject to minimum wage laws.

-- Independent contractors do not receive overtime pay.
+- Overtime pay.
+Independent contractors do not receive overtime pay.
 However, it is recommended to address the maximum number of hours in a working day in the independent contractor agreement.

-- Independent contractors are not entitled to employee benefits such as health insurance, a pension plan, insurance coverage, or any other perks the employer provides.
+- Employee benefits.
+Independent contractors are not entitled to employee benefits such as health insurance, a pension plan, insurance coverage, or any other perks the employer provides.

-- Countries choose different date ranges to determine their tax years.
+- Compliance with local tax authorities.
+Countries choose different date ranges to determine their tax years.
 Companies that hire independent contractors abroad must be aware of that when they report annual earnings for their contractors.
 For example: while in the US, the tax year runs from January 1 to December 31, in the UK, it runs from April 6 to April 5, and in Australia from July 1 to June 30.

-- An independent contractor agreement needs to specify in what currency the contractor will be paid.
+- Currency.
+An independent contractor agreement needs to specify in what currency the contractor will be paid.